czl9707/notes-n-writings/note/by/developer/content_delivery_network.md

 - CDN provider creates network with servers at edge and a lot of peering agreements with network providers.
 - Content provider signs up with CDN provider and specifies Origin Server.
-- Client Requests go to CND servers.
+- Client Requests go to CDN servers.
-- CDN server cannot find contents, and contacts origin server and [cache](note/by/developer/caching.md) the response.
+- If CDN server cannot find contents, it forward requests to the origin server.
 - CDN serve cached content for subsequent accesses.

+### Push Type & Pull Type CDN

+There are two type of CDN in general, and the major difference is then caching strategy.

+**Pull Type CDN** works like an application level cache, it caches response from application.
+While **Push Type CDN** won't cache source server response, instead, resource owner would submit content to CDN.

+Therefore, low hit website usually benefits more from push type CDN, since that usually has a longer TTL.

 ## Live Video Streaming